dmitryyagodin/word-game/README.md

 Currently, in the background the app is using a list of about 83,000 English-language words.
 This list serves as a validity check for the choices made by the player and for finding the highest scoring words in a "computer play mode."

-In addition the app displays definitions for the valid words (see below for limitations of this feature).
+In addition the app displays definitions for the valid words (*limited by an external API request rate*).
 Especially the words found by the computer may be quite rare and unknown to most people, even native speakers, which makes the game an intriguing linguistic inquiry.

 ## User interface